Residual-current device: Limitations

 A residual-current circuit breaker cannot remove all risk of electric shock or fire.
 In particular, an RCD alone will not detect overload conditions, phase-to-neutral short circuits or phase-to-phase short circuits (see three-phase electric power).
 Over-current protection (fuses or circuit breakers) must be provided.
 Circuit breakers that combine the functions of an RCD with overcurrent protection respond to both types of fault.
 These are known as RCBOs and are available in 2-, 3- and 4-pole configurations.
 RCBOs will typically have separate circuits for detecting current imbalance and for overload current but use a common interrupting mechanism.
 Some RCBOs have separate levers for residual-current and over-current protection or use a separate indicator for ground faults.

 An RCD helps to protect against electric shock when current flows through a person from a phase (line / hot) to earth.
-It cannot protect against electric shock when current flows through a person from phase to neutral or from phase to phase, for example where a finger touches both line and neutral contacts in a light fitting; a device cannot differentiate between current flow through an intended load from flow through a person, though the RCD may still trip if the person is in contact with the ground (earth), as some current may still pass through the persons finger and body to earth.
+It cannot protect against electric shock when current flows through a person from phase to neutral or from phase to phase, for example where a finger touches both line and neutral contacts in a light fitting; a device cannot differentiate between current flow through an intended load from flow through a person, though the RCD may still trip if the person is in contact with the ground (earth), as some current may still pass through the person's finger and body to earth.

 Whole installations on a single RCD, common in older installations in the UK, are prone to "nuisance" trips that can cause secondary safety problems with loss of lighting and defrosting of food.
 Frequently the trips are caused by deteriorating insulation on heater elements, such as water heaters and cooker elements or rings.
 Although regarded as a nuisance, the fault is with the deteriorated element and not the RCD: replacement of the offending element will resolve the problem, but replacing the RCD will not.

 RCDs are not selective, for example when a ground fault occurs on a circuit protected by a 30 mA I_{Δn} RCD in series with a 300 mA I_{Δn} RCD either or both may trip.
 Special time-delayed types are available to provide selectivity in such installations.